alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

       - If the above fails go `Users` and make sure each User has `usage location` set under "Settings" (see image below):
     ![Set user location](images/set_user_location.png)
 7. Configuring MFA on Azure Active Directory
-   - Go to the Azure Portal and select "Azure Active Directory" from the left hand side bar
+   - Sign in to the Azure portal as a user administrator or global administrator.
-   - Click on "MFA" in the "Security" section of the left hand side bar
+   - Go to "Azure Active Directory" then to "Security > "MFA" from the left hand side bar
    - Click on the "Additional cloud-based MFA settings" link in the "Configure" section on the main panel
    - Configure MFA as follows:
-     - In "App passwords" section select "Do not allow users to creat eapp passwords to sign in to non browser apps"
+     - In "App passwords" section select "Do not allow users to createapp passwords to sign in to non browser apps"
      - In "Verification options" section.
        - **check** "Call to phone" and "Notification through mobile app"
        - **uncheck** "Text message to phone" and "Verification code from mobile app or hardware token"